Joules17/Joules17/README.md

 ### About Me

-- 🎓 I'm in 10th semester of System Engineering at [Univalle](https://www.univalle.edu.co).
+- 🎓 I got my degree in Systems Engineering from [Univalle](https://www.univalle.edu.co).
 - 🔎 I’m currently learning: GO, VUE and Tailwind CSS.
 - 🧩 I am committed to continuous learning to further my professional growth.
 - 🤝 I enjoy teamwork and I stand out for being a collaborative and respectful individual.